E-Justice: How find mistakes of algorithmic in Laws

 Course Description

-Every day we are faced with the procedures described in the laws, and we must follow them.
+Every day, we are faced with procedures described in the laws, and we must follow them.

-At the same time, the lawmaker, of course, pays attention to issues requiring regulation (that is, the development of a text describing procedures), but especially omits some aspects, considering them irrelevant.
+At the same time, the lawmaker pays attention to issues requiring regulation (that is, the development of a text describing procedures), but often omits some aspects, considering them irrelevant.

-And, probably, this approach cannot be considered erroneous: as long as the normative legal acts are applied by people, not computers.
+This approach cannot be considered erroneous, as long as normative legal acts are applied by people, not computers.

-But this means that Procedures in the Laws contain the so-called "algorithmic mistakes".
+However, this means that Procedures in the Laws contain so-called "algorithmic mistakes."

-However, the degree of "informatization" in modern society is constantly growing - the number of individual mobile devices that have access to the Internet is steadily increasing.
+The degree of informatization in modern society is constantly growing -the number of individual mobile devices with Internet access is steadily increasing.

-In the context of jurisprudence, this leads to a constant increase in the demand from society for "wide access to Justice" and "e-justice"
+In the context of jurisprudence, this leads to a constant increase in demand for "wide access to Justice" and "e-justice."

 That is, the laws must be such that they can be carried out with the help of computers.